 To quantify the generalizability of the proposed HIB, we conduct experiments in simulated environments that include multiple domains for a comprehensive evaluation, and also the legged robot locomotion task to evaluate the generalizability in sim-to-real transfer.

-\textbf{Privileged DMC Benchmark.} We conduct experiments on DeepMind Control Suite (DMC) \cite{dm_control} with manually defined privileged information, which contains dynamic parameters such as friction and torque strength.
+\textbf{Privileged DMC Benchmark.} We conduct experiments on DeepMind Control Suite (DMC) \cite{dm_control} with manually defined privileged information, which contains \emph{dynamic parameters} such as friction and torque strength, and \emph{morphology parameters} such as the lengths of specific legs.
 The privileged knowledge is \emph{only} visible in the training process.
 Following \citet{CARL}, we randomize the privilege parameters at the beginning of each episode, and the randomization range can be different for training and testing.
 Specifically, we choose three randomization ranges for varied difficulty levels, i.e., \emph{ordinary, o.o.d.}, and \emph{far o.o.d.}.
 The \textit{ordinary} setting means that the test environment has the same randomization range as in training, while \textit{o.o.d.} and \textit{far o.o.d.} indicate that the randomization ranges are larger with different degrees, causing test environments being out-of-distribution compared with training environment.
 The detailed setup can be found in Appendix \ref{appendix:envir-setting}.
-We evaluate the algorithms in three different domains, namely \textit{pendulum}, \textit{finger spin}, and \textit{quadruped walk}, which cover various difficulties ranging from \emph{ordinary} to \emph{far o.o.d.}.
-This Privileged DMC benchmark is referred to as DMC benchmark in the following for simplicity.
+For \emph{dynamic parameters}, we evaluate the algorithms in three different domains, namely \textit{pendulum}, \textit{finger spin}, and \textit{quadruped walk}; For \emph{morphology parameters}, we evaluate the algorithms in \textit{quadruped walk} with varying lengths of front legs and back legs.
+Both settings cover various difficulties ranging from \emph{ordinary} to \emph{far o.o.d.}.
+This benchmark is denoted as the DMC benchmark in the following for simplicity.

-\textbf{Sim-to-Real Learning in Legged Robot.} This experiment is conducted on a quadrupedal robot.
+\textbf{Sim-to-Real in Blind Legged Robot.} This experiment is conducted on a quadrupedal robot.
 In this domain, privileged knowledge is defined as terrain information (e.g. heights of surroundings) of the environment and dynamic information such as friction, mass, and damping of the quadrupedal robot.
-In simulation, we develop the training code based on the open-source codebase \cite{WALKINMIN} for on-policy PPO in legged robot, which leverages the Isaac Gym simulator \cite{IsaacGym} to support simulation of massive robots in parallel.
-The simulated environment also provides multi-terrain simulation, including slopes, stairs, and discrete obstacles with automatic curriculum that adapts the task difficulty according to the performance.
+We leverage the Isaac Gym simulator \cite{IsaacGym} for training, which also provides multi-terrain simulation (e.g., slopes, stairs, and discrete obstacles).
 Details can be found in Appendix \ref{appendix:legged_robot}.
-For policy generalization in the real robot, we utilize Unitree A1 robot \cite{unitree} to facilitate the real-world deployment.
+For experiments in the real robot, we utilize the Unitree A1 robot \cite{unitree} to facilitate real-world deployment.